The reasons to invest in Mauritius

 Any person who intends to invest in Mauritius’s real estate is allowed as long as they follow the government’s systems and policies, whether a foreigner or a Mauritian citizen.

 That said, here are five real estate investment models that you can consider in Mauritius.

 Property Development Scheme (PDS)

-This scheme was previously referred to as RES before it was changed to PDS in 2015.
+The Property Development Scheme (PDS)(opens in a new tab) was previously referred to as RES before it was changed to PDS in 2015.
 Both Mauritian citizens living in the country or abroad and foreign nationals can invest in real estate through this scheme.

 They are allowed to buy and own property that is worth USD 500 000 or more.